 - Accessibility Information

 Pick up a self-guiding booklet in the Visitor Center to help you learn about the natural and human history of the area while you explore,or you can download it here.
-Please note that the interpretive center hours on the trail guide are incorrect.
-Correct hours are listed below.

 The interpretive center offers informative displays and interactive wetland, watershed and wildlife exhibits.